mgm1313/OperationAIR/content/static-pages/en/faq/index.md

     answer: >-
       We have developed an emergency ventilator for covid-19 patients that can be used when a shortage of regular ventilators occurs.
-The design requirements are developed together with ventilation specialists from the Leiden University Medical Center and Erasmus Medical Center in the Netherlands.
+The design requirements are set up together with ventilation specialists from the Leiden University Medical Center and Erasmus Medical Center in the Netherlands.
 The AIRone has been extensively tested on functionality, electrical and mechanical safety and usability.
 The design verification